AvyanshKatiyar/protein-corel/README.md

 Deep Learning Structure

-Sure, here is a brief documentation for each function in the given code block:

 1. `basic_fcn`: This function creates a fully convolutional network (FCN) with a specified number of convolutional layers, each followed by batch normalization and a tanh activation function.
 The model accepts a 3D input and produces a single-channel output.

    Parameters: